22haziz/flashcardmaker/README.md

 # //user enters the front and back of a flashcard
+        //OLD TEST PROGRAM:
         //need to enter at least 3 (program will ask user how many cards they want to make)
         //a random flashcard will be chosen from the selection the user has inputted
         //the user has to get each flashcard correct twice to finish

-        // PREVIOUS TEST CODE:
         //one flashcard program

         //Console.WriteLine("enter the front of the flashcard");
         //string card1Front = Console.ReadLine();
         //Console.WriteLine("enter the back of the flashcard");